84codes/k8s-syslog/README.md

-# Logshipper
+# k8s-syslog

-Forwards logs from kubernetes to Papertrail via syslog.
+Forwards logs from kubernetes to a (udp or tcp+tls) syslog server.